 Are you worried about your upcoming tooth extraction in Lincoln?
 Ruminating over the unknown can cause you to worry and become nervous about your procedure.
 At South Ridge Dental, we want you to feel comfortable, prepared, and relaxed knowing that we’ll quickly and painlessly remove your damaged tooth to improve your oral health.
 That’s why we’ve answered some common questions we receive from patients below.

 Depending on how comfortable you are and whether your extraction is more complicated or not, we will determine whether local anesthesia or sedation dentistry is the best way to help you remain calm, relaxed, and comfortable.
 At South Ridge Dental, we want to make sure the process of having your tooth removed isn’t traumatizing or uncomfortable for you, which is why the first thing we do before we start the procedure is make sure that you can’t feel a thing.
-If you have any questions or are nervous about your extraction, don’t hesitate to contact our office so we can help ease your worries by providing you with the answers.
+If you have any questions or are nervous about your extraction, don’t hesitate to contact our dental office so we can help ease your worries by providing you with the answers.

 At South Ridge Dental, we only offer tooth extractions for patients who absolutely need it to preserve their oral health.
 They can provide a variety of benefits as well, including: